Page 5 - Monthly Archives: 2019

 Here you need to choose whether to Minify and Merge JavaScript Files.
 Both options improve JS loading and optimize JS files in general.

-- Minification — the process of removing unnecessary data (blank lines, commend, delimiter, etc.) from JS files.
-This makes browsers to read them faster and return
+Minification — the process of removing unnecessary data (blank lines, commend, delimiter, etc.) from JS files.
+This makes browsers to read them faster and return pages to customers fasterihor

-If for some reason you need to copy Magento 2 Blog data from one database (DB1) to another (DB2) (in fact Import Blog data from one Magento installation to another), please follow these steps:
+If for some reason you need to copy from one database (DB1) to another (DB2) (in fact Import Blog data from one Magento installation to another), please follow these steps:

-1. Make sure that Magento 2 instance that uses DB2 has the same blog extension version as one that uses DB1.
-If not please upldate Magento 2 blog module on one of them.
+1. Make sure that Magento 2 instance that uses DB2 has the same blog extension version as the one that uses DB1.
+If not, please update the Magento 2 Blog module on one of them.

 2. Create a backup of magefan_blog_* tables in DB2.